Chris Poland

 Chris Poland (born December 1, 1957) is an American guitarist, best known as the former guitarist of the thrash metal band Megadeth.
 Since 2002, Poland has been the guitarist of the instrumental rock/jazz rock bands OHM and OHMphrey, among others, and has appeared on several projects and albums from a variety of different genres.

 Biography

 Welkin

 Poland joined Welkin as a replacement for their guitarist, Dick Maxfield.
-Other members of the band included drummer Mike Meany and bassist MoonMcGeach.
+Other members of the band included drummer Mike Meaney and bassist Moon McGeoch.
 He reunited with both of them at a "clinic/performance" in April 2010 at House of Guitars in Rochester, New York.

 The New Yorkers

 Poland moved to California and formed the band The New Yorkers with Gar and Stu Samuelson, as well as Robbie Pagliari and other musicians.

 Megadeth (1984–1987)

+Megadeth in 1986.
+From left to right: Chris Poland, Dave Mustaine, Gar Samuelson and David Ellefson.

 Poland joined Megadeth in 1984 after being introduced to Dave Mustaine and David Ellefson by Jay Jones, who was Megadeth's manager at the time.
 Poland left the band abruptly, and was replaced by guitarist Mike Albert before Megadeth embarked on their first tour.
 Poland returned in October 1985 and then remained in the band until he and Samuelson were fired in 1987, due to alleged substance abuse, which had led Poland to sell off Mustaine and Ellefson's guitar gear, along with his own.
 In response, Mustaine wrote the song "Liar" for their following album So Far, So Good...
 So What!, which was partly meant as a callout to Poland.

 Frontman Dave Mustaine retrospectively referred to Poland as "an amazing guitar player—he can play circles around me" in a Behind the Music episode that aired on VH1 in 2001.